Faculty

 Anna received her BA in Art and a minor in Italian from San Diego State University, studying at the Scuola Libero del Nudo all'Accademia di Belle Arti di Firenze, in Florence, Italy.
 She received her Masters of Education in Curriculum and Instruction from University of San Diego, and her Administrative Credential from the San Diego County Office of Education.
 She is a professional graphic designer, photographer, and artist.
 Her artwork has been in group shows in San Diego and Florence, Italy, and her design and photography have been featured in numerous blogs and publications.
 You can view her work at annawoerman.com.

-An alumna of CoSA herself, Anna has taught in the CoSA’s Digital Arts conservatory since 2008.
+An alumni of CoSA herself, Anna has taught in the CoSA’s Digital Arts conservatory since 2008.
 She teaches Graphic Design, Digital Media Foundations, DigArts Marketing, DigArts Portfolio, and Digital Photography at CHS.
 She was also the Yearbook Adviser at Coronado High School for the past 14 years.
 She is the Arts/Electives Department Chair, and serves as a SDCOE Designated Subject Program Teacher Mentor.
 She has contributed to the development of the DigArts Department’s pathway curriculum; collaborating with community and business partners supporting CTE advisory boards; and writing curriculum and receiving University of California A-G college credit approval for all of her CTE courses.

 Anna is an Adobe Education leader, which provides access to a selected network of outstanding educators who collaborate, create curriculum, and share their expertise through workshops, education exchanges, conferences, and provide unique experiences for students.
 She is an active member in the arts community, both as a professional artist and collaboratively involving her students.
 She leads students in creating the Digital Arts Conservatory’s annual student-produced live shows which include student-created reels, curation of art pieces, and student-created promotion and marketing.
 She has a passion